purpleidea/mgmt/DOCUMENTATION.md

 Exit when the agent has run for approximately this many seconds.
 This is not generally recommended, but may be useful for users who know what they're doing.

+####`--noop`
+Globally force all resources into no-op mode.
+This also disables the export to etcd functionality, but does not disable resource collection, however all resources that are collected will have their individual noop settings set.

 ##Examples
 For example configurations, please consult the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples) directory in the git source repository.
 It is available from: